pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 	5. When it is missing supporting facts and proofs.
 Either we have to find them or it turns out to be a criticism, because of the lack thereof.

 The reader is best advised not to highlight all text passages in the same color.
-Otherwise, he will invest a significant amount of time afterwards in reconstructing the categories, again.
+Otherwise, he will invest a significant amount of time afterwards in reconstructing the categories again.
 He might choose a color for each category.
 As a personal preference, I combine (1) and (2) under the same color.

 Of course, sometimes it isn’t enough to just highlight a passage of text.
-Some statements or even whole works can be extraordinary dense and require extra information to be comprehensible.
-One example of such a book is John Maynard Keynes’ [The General Theory of Employment, Interest and Money](https://en.wikipedia.org/wiki/The_General_Theory_of_Employment,_Interest_and_Money) Here, writing down notes next to a highlight is a necessity.
+Some statements or even whole works can be extraordinarily dense and requires extra information to be comprehensible.
+One example of such a book is John Maynard Keynes’ [The General Theory of Employment, Interest and Money](https://en.wikipedia.org/wiki/The_General_Theory_of_Employment,_Interest_and_Money).
+Here, writing down notes next to a highlight is a necessity.
 As a general guide:

-* We add information which we need to understand a text passage, like context or a more verbose version of the passage.
+* We add information which we need in order to understand a text passage, like context or a more verbose version of the passage.

 * It is advisable to just write down a couple of words and leave the complete formulation to a later stage.
 That makes sure we are not blocked for long, but the note should still provide enough information so we don’t forget what the highlight was all about.